I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 I woke, already weeping.
 There would be no happy home and no contented family cherishing me.
 Everything I thought necessary for my wholeness would not manifest or end my pain.
 Like the photograph, hopes and dreams I had tied to this earth were fading to nothing.
 It was time to put them away.

 I sobbed throughout the rest of that day, grieving the loss of joy experienced in the dream, and sorrowful that death and going to be with God would have to wait.
-It was devastating to know it was not time yet; life would continue in its cycle of hope for love, then no love, then trying to pretend there was love, which was so agonizing.
+It was devastating to know it was not time yet; life would continue in its cycle of hope for love, then no love, and pretending there was love, which was so agonizing.
 I was empty of all but tears.

 Years later, He still is!
-I no longer hope in the temporary and uncertain things of this world.
+Even when despair creeps in, ultimately, I no longer hope in the temporary and uncertain things of this world.
 My hope is in Jesus and the promise of eternal life with Him someday – in His time.

 Topic: Drugs and Crime